alhog/Geometric-Shards-Rollups-/README.md

 5. **Visualization and Validation**:
    - Visualize the consensus process to understand convergence.
    - Validate the resulting positions against geometric constraints.

+     *Geometric consensus involves reaching agreement or alignment among geometric entities based on specific criteria.*

+Here's how we can structure the module:

+1. **Define Geometric Consensus Types**:
+   - Create custom types (structs) for different geometric consensus scenarios.
+   - Specify fields for properties relevant to consensus.

+2. **Implement Consensus Logic**:
+   - Define functions or methods related to achieving consensus.
+   - Consider iterative methods, voting schemes, or graph-based algorithms.

+4. **Usage**:
+   - In your main program, import the `GeometricConsensus` module.
+   - Create instances of different consensus types.
+   - Invoke consensus-related functions as needed.

 ## **Geometric Visualization**:
    - Create stunning visualizations of shard interactions.